carlos-quintana/spring-boot-crud/README.md

 **MVP:**
 - [X] API Endpoint for CRUD operations on the main entity (A submission).
 - [ ] Views for CRUD operations on the main entity (A submission).
-  - [X] A listing view made of a table.
+  - [X] A listing view made of cards.
   - [X] Create and update forms.
   - [X] Server side input validation (With bean validation).
-  - [X] A listing view made of cards.
   - [ ] Implement pagination.
 - [X] Bootstrap styling.
 - [X] Submissions are assigned to a Category (Categories table).